Viewing course details for 2024 year of entry

 A combination of A-Level, BTEC and other accepted qualifications that total 112 - 128 UCAS Tariff points

-We shall always be as flexible as possible and take into consideration any barriers you may have faced in your learning.
-Things like your work experience, other achievements and your personal statement are all taken into account when we decide on admissions.
+We’ll always be as flexible as possible and take into consideration any barriers you may have faced in your learning.
+And, if you don’t quite get the grades you hoped for, we’ll also look at more than your qualifications.
+Things like your work experience, other achievements and your personal statement.

-Our general entry requirements page outlines how we make offers where we have given a range (e.g. BBB – BBC in A levels), and how we’ll make you an offer if you are studying a combination of qualifications (e.g. BTEC and A level).
-In both cases, we’ll base this on the information you provide on your application.
+Our general entry requirements page outlines how we make offers where we have given a range (e.g. BBB – BBC in A levels), and how you will be made an offer if you are studying a combination of qualifications (e.g. BTEC and A level).
+In both cases, we will base this on information you’ve provided on your application.
+Applications from mature candidates without formal qualifications are welcomed, provided they can demonstrate appropriate levels of relevant ability and experience.

-We welcome applications from mature candidates, including those without formal qualifications, provided you can demonstrate relevant experience and ability.
+We welcome applications from mature candidates, including those without formal qualifications if you can demonstrate relevant experience and ability.

 We welcome students from the UK, EU and all over the world.
 Join students from over 122 countries to study at one of the most international universities in the world.